cloudcamphq/cloudcamp/website/content/docs/tutorial.md

 $ camp destroy
 ```

-Cloudcamp will list and upon confirmation destroy all the resources you created.
+CloudCamp will list and upon confirmation destroy all the resources you created.

 If you added a custom domain, use this command to delete the DNS zone: